scribd/FLBugKit/README.markdown

 ## FLBugKit

-FLBugKit is a simple way for users or testers to file bugs from witin the iOS application.
+FLBugKit is a simple way for users or testers to file bugs from witin an iOS application.
 The library will collect various metadata about the application such as version and a screenshot.
 The developer also has the ability to specify additional information that should be collected.
-All of this data is then attached to an email with the to field set to your bug tracking system's inbox.
-Of course it is up to the user to actually send this data to the server.
+All of this data is then attached to an email and addressed to your bug tracking system's inbox.

 ## Getting Started